by Lex Akers

 30 November 2020 © AIOCS (for this version)

 The Revd Dr Lex Akers is Pastor at the Pittwater Wesleyan Methodist Church at Mona Vale NSW and the NSW District Superintendent of the Wesleyan Methodist Church of Australia.
-He is also a Lecturer at Excelsia College in Macquarie Park NSW.
+He also is a Lecturer at Excelsia College in Macquarie Park NSW.